-A process map breaks down everything in your workflow and defines who or what is responsible for each part of the process, and what happens at each step.
+A process map breaks down everything in your workflow and defines who is responsible for each part of the process.
+It also details what happens at each step.
 The main purpose of a process map is to view everything at once and determine how to make it more effective.

 Process mapping has four levels of detail, and you can choose to build upon each one, or just dive into creating the type of process map that aligns with the level that you need:

-So what happens when a customer first touches our site?
+So what happens when a client first lands on our site?
 What happens when they inquire?
 What are they seeing on their end?
 Is it what we want them to see?
-Do you know?
-We didn’t and that was a huge problem.
+How do we know?
+Well, we didn’t, and that was a huge problem.
 We needed to break it all down.

 For my company, it was best to start with a big brain dump with everyone involved in the processes.
-I took out our white board and started at the beginning.
+I took out our whiteboard and started at the beginning.
 Specifically, we were looking at our pre-booking process for wedding clients.
-For your business, you could the same for any of your processes.
+For your business, you could do the same for any of your processes.

 To get started, I recommend doing the same.
-Just write out the steps you’re currently taking and build on the levels from there.
-You can use process mapping symbols to keep track of things like software, priority, team responsibility, business vs. client responsibility, subtasks, decision required, and review required.
+Identify a process where you’re not seeing the results you desire.
+Then, write out the steps you’re currently taking and build on the levels from there.
+You can use process mapping symbols to keep track of things like software, priority, team responsibility, business versus client responsibility, subtasks, decisions required, and review points required.

 If you’re not sure where to start, ask yourself some key questions first, like:

 - How do most of my clients find me?

 Use these answers to determine where your leads become likely to convert and move forward from there.

 Use a process map template to create a process map